pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

 .. _gurobiplan:

-pyRDDLGym-gurobi: Gurobi MIP Compiler and Planner
+pyRDDLGym-gurobi: Planning by Nonlinear Programming with GurobiPlan
 ===============

 In this tutorial, we discuss the compilation of RDDL into a Gurobi mixed-integer program (MIP) for computing optimal actions.
-The Gurobi planner can optimize discrete state/action problems where the JAX planner could perform poorly.
+We also discuss how pyRDDLGym-gurobi (or GurobiPlan as it is referred to in the literature) uses gurobi to build optimal controllers.

 Installing
 -----------------

-Before installing pyRDDLGym-gurobi, you will need to obtain a valid gurobi license.
+Before installing GurobiPlan, you will need to obtain a valid gurobi license.
-You can then install pyRDDLGym-gurobi and all of its requirements via pip:
+You can then install GurobiPlan and all of its requirements via pip:

 .. code-block:: shell